 If you choose to take the detour to the Chapel of St. Ivan, it’s just a short walk to get here from the Ladder of Kotor trail.
 In a shady valley sits this chapel.

 Castle of San Giovanni

-Once on the fortress walls you will need to climb several long, narrow staircases that lead up to the Castle of San Giovanni.
-The view from up here really is spectacular.
-Especially at sunset.
-And somehow we timed this perfectly.
+The view from the Castle of San Giovanni really is spectacular.
 This is one of the best spots in Kotor to watch the sunset.